-Answers to questions students ask about the Master of Science program.
+Answers to questions students ask about the Master of Science program in the following categories: About the Program, Financial Aid, and Advising

 To be admitted to our MS program, students must demonstrate B-average or better performance in a science or engineering undergraduate curriculum.
 In addition to undergraduate GPA, the MS admissions committee also considers GRE scores, letters of recommendation, and a personal statement.
 All MS applicants are expected to have completed: